DokimiCU/Exile/README.md

 -crafting when full inventory should drop crafts that don't fit inventory.
--adds stack to inventory at crafted stack size, rather than node stack size (over stacked) -Calling get_connected_players() at mod load time is deprecated
+-adds stack to inventory at crafted stack size, rather than node stack size (over stacked) -Calling get_connected_players() at mod load time is deprecated -some items need inv images with space around edges (e.g. wattle)

 Misc:
 -various bits of code could be tidied up (e.g. duplicated code pulled into functions) -might be missing credit for some textures etc
--a lot of cluttering nodes could be removed from creative inventory -performance testing etc etc... (can get slow, all the dynamic nature stuff might be a bit much)
+-a lot of cluttering nodes could be removed from creative inventory -performance testing etc etc... (can get slow, all the dynamic nature stuff might be a bit much, also large numbers of mobs)